 Do you know anybody who is attracted to Catholicism or has been seeking answers to the restlessness in their heart, grappling with the most important questions like, “why am I here?” and “what is the purpose of my life?”
 Are you a non-Catholic spouse or friend of a Catholic and have ever considered becoming Catholic?
 Were you baptized or received First Holy Communion but never Confirmed?
 Ask us about the St. Stanislaus R.C.I.A.
 Program.

-RIGHT NOW: Interested individuals are invited to begin a period of Inquiry, a “come and see” experience to determine if RCIA is right for you at this time.
+In the fall: Interested individuals are invited to begin a period of Inquiry, a “come and see” experience to determine if RCIA is right for you.
 No commitment is expected or required to attend.
 RCIA meets every Wednesday at 7 pm in the Parish Center Meeting Room.
 Everyone is welcome to join in this supportive, safe, confidential, and inquisitive process that is RCIA.
-If you have questions about RCIA, please contact the Parish Center and a member of the RCIA team will be in touch!
+If you have questions about RCIA, please contact contact Deacon Tony Bellitto at 215-783-2946 or firstname.lastname@example.org!

 What is the R.C.I.A.?
 More than you thought!

 The R.C.I.A.
 (Rite of Christian Initiation of Adults) addresses the fundamental questions that arise from the human experience while providing an introduction to the Catholic faith for persons inquiring about or desiring to become Catholic.
 The course may also serve as instruction and formation in the faith for adult Catholics who lack any of the sacraments.
 The course is less about doctrine or catechism and more about learning to grow in friendship with Christ through reading of Sacred Scripture, participation in the Mass as a personal encounter with Christ, and a shared journey within the community of the Church.